Thinking outside the platform box: How PPC agencies can optimize businesses, not just campaigns

 “Thinking beyond the platform” may sound like empty rhetoric at first.
 But a PPC agency should be doing more than just pushing buttons and pulling levers.
 They should be thinking holistically about how to help their client, and a “platform as product” approach could very likely limit their perspective of how to best do that.

-Take AdWords’ call tracking feature as an example: PPC agencies use this feature to track calls generated by Google call extensions and call-only ads.
+Take Ads’ call tracking feature as an example: PPC agencies use this feature to track calls generated by Google call extensions and call-only ads.

-This is no doubt an extremely useful feature, but what about the many other call-conversion strategies –– like remarketing, Search Partner Marketing, and Bing Ads –– that an agency could track?
+This is no doubt an extremely useful feature, but what about the many other call-conversion strategies –– like remarketing, Search Partner Marketing, and Microsoft Ads –– that an agency could track?

-Sure, the AdWords call tracking feature offers crucial data on the number of calls coming in from AdWords campaigns, but wouldn’t it be nice to also understand the quality of those calls, or what trends are forming around the conversations had on those calls?
+Sure, the Google Ads call tracking feature offers crucial data on the number of calls coming in from Ads campaigns, but wouldn’t it be nice to also understand the quality of those calls, or what trends are forming around the conversations had on those calls?